 During the First World War, 116 members of the Bowdoin Chapter served and 6 lost their lives.
 Two decades later, seven Bowdoin Alpha Delts were lost from the two hundred who served in the Second World War.

-In addition to Joshua Chamberlain, the Bowdoin Alpha Delta Phi has initiated many prominent members of the Bowdoin community.
-Geoffrey Robert Stanwood ’38 founded of the Bowdoin a capella group the Meddiebempsters and was an advisor to several college presidents.
+In addition to Joshua Chamberlain, the Bowdoin Alpha Delta Phi has initiated many members who would go on to prominent roles in the Bowdoin community.
+Geoffrey Robert Stanwood ’38 founded the Bowdoin a capella group the Meddiebempsters and was an advisor to several college presidents.
 Daniel L. Dayton ’49 was a great friend of the college and its hockey team and, after his death; the college hockey arena was renamed in his honor.
 Roger Howell Jr. ’58, a beloved professor and Bowdoin’s tenth president, was the first American to teach British history at Oxford.

 The late sixties and early seventies were a tumultuous time for the nation, and Bowdoin and the Alpha Delta Phi were not spared from the unrest.
 In 1971, the Bowdoin Chapter was shut down; official sources cite lack of interest and insufficient funds.
 After four years of dormancy, Peter Emmons ’77 and Larry Halle ’79 and a host of alumni reopened the Bowdoin Chapter as a coeducational fraternity.
 By 1991, the Alpha Delta Phi International included five coeducational chapters, yet still refused to admit women as full members of the international organization, despite the fact that women were full members at the local level for all five coed chapters.
 Because women were barred from holding roles in the parent organization, the Bowdoin Chapter was forced to separate from the International Fraternity.